 Repairing homes, transforming lives.
 ASP brings thousands of volunteers from around the country to rural central Appalachia to repair homes for low-income families.
 Since 1969, they’ve made homes, warmer, safer, and drier.
 EUMC usually takes a group once or twice a year.
 If interested in this ministry, please contact Margie Kennedy email@example.com 207-233-3200 or Martin Bencsik firstname.lastname@example.org 734-788-1065.

 Kairos Inside Program brings positive and negative leaders of a prison together for a 3 1/2 day weekend based on a series of presentations, discussions, chapel meditations, and music led by a same gender team of volunteers.
 Every aspect of the weekend is rich in listening and loving from the weekend volunteers and a Christian community will start to form.
 Incarcerated participants who are released re-enter the outside world with a God centered perspective and a new desire to become productive citizens.
-EUMC Kairos ministry augments the Kairos Inside Program with special prison visits that include the 3 1/2 day “retreats” and half day reunions.
-Matt: 25:40 To Volunteer contact Joe Chirillo email@example.com.
+EUMC Kairos ministry augments the Kairos Inside Program with special prison visits that include the 3 1/2 day “retreats,” half day reunions.
+Matt: 25:40 To learn more or volunteer, please contact Joe Chirillo at email@example.com or Reginald Santiago at 239-940-6667.

 Helping Our Returning Neighbors (HORN)

-Helping Our Returning Neighbors works to create opportunities for previously incarcerated men enter society through transitional housing, life skills and job training.
+Helping Our Returning Neighbors works to create opportunities for previously incarcerated men to enter society through transitional housing, life skills and job training.
 The program begins while participants are still incarcerated.
-This is a new ministry to EUMC and God is working in an exciting way.
-To volunteer or support this ministry, contact Steve Kennedy at 941-809-2191.
+This 501(3c) ministry has been established for two years, raising funds and serving previously incarcerated men.
+It is growing in exciting ways.
+For more information, to donate, or volunteer, contact Steve Kennedy at 941-809-2191.

 Rising Star – Kayanga’s Hope